DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 int glfwWindowShouldClose(GLFWwindow *window);
 ```

-Here is a basic GLFW example that creates a blank GLFW window and ends when the user closes the window.
+Here is a basic GLFW example that creates a blank GLFW window and ends when the user closes the GLFW window:
 ```c
 #include <GLFW/glfw3.h>
 #include <stdlib.h>